LiuSjun/SAFE/README.md

 </p>

 ## Overview
-**STAMP (Segment Anything Model for Planted Fields)** is an adaptive model designed for segmentation of planted fields from remote sensing imagery.
+**SAFE (Segmentation of Any Fire Event)** is an adaptive model designed for segmentation of burned area from remote sensing imagery.
 Building upon the 'Segment Anything Model', it boasts enhanced zero-shot performance in remote sensing image analysis.

 <p align="center">
   <img src="pic/Fig2.png?raw=true" width="37.25%" />